A Basic SEO Checklist

 Apply any Redirects

-It is likely you will own several domains that relate to your company name and services.
+It is likely you will own several domains that relate to your company name and services, and if you do not know where you can find powerful expired domains, check out the Spamzilla software.
 Don’t have them all sitting there with the same content on under their respective domains.
 Decide which is the main (primary) domain then apply a 301 (permanent) redirect to point the other (secondary) sites to the primary domain.
 This makes it clear to search engines which is the primary domain and eliminates any confusion over duplicate content.

 Include a HTML site map